 Always know that land is a long-term investment

-Apparently, investing in land doesn’t make you rich overnight.
-As a matter of fact, it would take several years, around 10 to 20 years, to make the land a profitable investment.
+Investing in land doesn’t make you rich overnight.
+It would take several years, around 10 to 20 years, to make the land a profitable investment.

-But land is a great asset against inflation, and you get higher returns once you sell it to potential clients even after three or more decades.
-So land investment is a long term investment.
+But the land is a great asset against inflation, and you get higher returns once you sell it to potential clients even after three or more decades.
+So the land investment is a long-term investment.